QCrypt/website-2021/content/virtual-conference.md

 ## Instructions for authors of accepted papers
-1. We ask the authors of each accepted paper to prepare a 20-25 minute video of their talk by the deadline of **Monday, 3 August 2020**, following <a href="https://iacr.org/videos/guidelines.html" target="_blank">these guidelines (from IACR)</a>.
+1. We ask the authors of each accepted paper to prepare a 20-25 minute video of their talk by the deadline of **Monday, 3 August 2020**, following <a href="https://iacr.org/videos/guidelines.html" target="_blank">these guidelines</a>.

 2. Upload the talk video to https://surfdrive.surf.nl/files/index.php/s/SerEi1nOmmxNP0s

 3. After uploading, fill in this form: ...

 4. We will upload your talk to our [YouTube channel](https://www.youtube.com/channel/UClpn9CxuZPHw3nzhdv0m3Hw) and make it available from our webpage.

+## Twitter
+{{< button-link label="Follow us on Twitter" url="https://twitter.com/QCryptc" icon="twitter" target="_blank">}} and tweet about QCrypt 2020 using the hashtag #qcrypt2020 .

 ## Questions
 If you have quetions, you can ask them on the #helpdesk channel on slack, or email to {{< button-link label="helpdesk2020@qcrypt.net" url="mailto:helpdesk2020@qcrypt.net" icon="email" >}}